hannutt/MsgBoard/README.md

 when changing the password, the program uses a "real life example" to evaluate the strength of the password. if the new password is less than 5 letters, the user sees a message in red text that the password is weak, if there are 5-8 letters, the text is yellow and if the password is longer than 8 letters, the text is green. this is done with two onChange events, the first event updates the state variable and the second is a function that does the evaluation.
 The password evaluator can also search for special characters. this is made with JS Array some method.

+CENSORSHIP OF THE TEXT

+The user can hide the text of any message by clicking the censor button.
+The class name of the text part of each message is m and the ID number of the message, and the function performing the censorship receives the ID number of the clicked message as a parameter.
+Then with the js setAttribute method, the class name is changed to a censored class that hides the text of the selected message.
+State variable controls text censorship. is state is true, text will hide and if state is false, text show

 CSS

 With the help of the CSS-flex feature, 3 messages are always displayed in one line.
 After three messages, a new line starts for other messages.
 The CSS hover selector is used with paragraph tags to change the background color.
 If the user does not like the hover effect, it can be turned off by clicking the checkbox.
 Then the state variable changes to a different div class that doesn't have a hover selector.